antoniomuso/Next/README.md

 <p align="center"> <img src="images/finger_snap.gif"> </p>

-### Rotating Gestures
+### Rotate Gestures
 Starting from a horizontal position, keep your thumb and index at the same distance and rotate either right, to go on, or left, to go back.

 <p align="center"> <img src="images/rotate.gif"> </p>

 ## Voice
 If you prefer vocal interaction, you can use the commands "*next slide*" or "*previous slide*" to move.
 In case these words are said inside a sentence, they will be ignored and no action will be performed.
-For example as you can see in the [demo](https://youtu.be/r-WBsEpnS9Q), if you say "*Remember what we saw in the previous slide*", the slide will not be changed.
+For example, as you can see in the [demo](https://youtu.be/r-WBsEpnS9Q), if you say "*Remember what we saw in the previous slide*", the slide will not be changed.
 Currently, the only supported language is English.

 ## Setup and Dependencies
 In order to use *Next!* you need a Microsoft Kinect v2 and the [Project Gesture SDK](https://www.microsoft.com/en-us/research/project/gesture/).
 Note that, due to these dependencies, it runs only on Microsoft Windows.